Words by Lula Criado

 People often say there’s a fine line between insanity and genius.
 This is probably because geniuses see the world differently from the rest of us.
 As a result, for a while at least, people think of geniuses as crackpots.
-However, we progress only be imagining the world differently.
+However, we progress only by imagining the world differently.
 This is something we all have the potential to do in our own way.

 Empathy and apathy… Would you be able to work with someone like yourself?

 Yes.
-As a prof you have to be fairly patient – people are here to learn stuff, which they are not going to do if you try to rush them, and patient people are usually okay to get along with.
+As a professor, you have to be fairly patient – people are here to learn stuff, which they are not going to do if you try to rush them, and patient people are usually okay to get along with.
 The other important thing to do as a prof is to ditch your ego.
 Students are acutely sensitive to this and will ruthlessly punish a prof with attitude.